AadityaBajgain/AadityaBajgain/README.md

 ### 🤝 Connect With Me

 <p align="left">
-I love connecting with like-minded people who are passionate about tech, AI, or creativity.
+I love connecting with people who are passionate about technology, AI, and innovation.
-Whether it’s for collaboration, learning, or just a good conversation — feel free to reach out!
+Whether you’d like to collaborate, learn together, or just chat about creative ideas — feel free to reach out!
 </p>

 <p align="left">